 Here’s a code snippet for those who are web dev savvy: You can see that we have several source tags that get swapped out by the browser depending on the viewport width, using media queries much like in css.
 It also has the “2x” declarations so we can specify individual retina display images for screens with high resolutions.

 For those less technical, what you see below is the code the renders a responsive image.
 The “picture” element you see that encloses the code is part of the new technology that tells the browser this is a responsive image.
-The source tags, are also part of this
+The source tags, are also part of this new spec and these contain the details of what path and filename to display for each particular device.
+If your device has a screen width of 320px and is not retina then we display the mobile image (which is shown on line 7, and if it is retina we display the regular desktop image which is larger and higher quality.

 So that brought us one step closer to a solution.
 There was still work to be done however.
 In order to start using this technology we needed to adapt our processes as there are lots of considerations in how we generate the necessary different image sizes, and then how we deal with the technology side.
 So, during a code jam, we developed the following: